InSyncWithFoo/pyright-for-pycharm/docs/features.md

 ## Executable suggestion

-When a project is opened, a suggestion to set a file as the executable for that project is shown if and only if:
+When a project is opened, a suggestion to set a file as the executable for that project is shown if:

 * The interpreter of the project exists and is located inside it.
 * There is a file named `pyright` (with or without extension)